AODQ/monte-toad/taskell.md

 - don't reload scene when loading up environment texture
 - move mt::Valid for plugin valid to mt::PluginValid
 - move span to mt::core::span
-- at resolutions lower than 256 have higher strides
 - have surface store refractedNormal, which is the normal but pointed in the direction necessary for refraction
 - have albedo / normal integrators work with reflection/refraction
     > reflection/refraction should be a fresnel blend, but if diffuse is present then I assume none of these should be used.
 Probably have to experiment.
 This should improve open image denoiser and other filtering kernels potentially